mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

-Secondly, MVMR withoutLD.py is the file which has the same purpose as run MVMR.py except here you have to run the file on the terminal as

-        python3 MVMR_withoutLD.py "/home/user/file.csv"

-i.e. without the file with the LD-matrix.
 The LD-matrix can be generated using the TwoSampleMR function ld matrix.
 Please make sure all SNPs belong to the LD panel.
 To get the LD-matrix, run the following commands in R